Kandahar (2001 film): Reception

 The film premiered at the 2001 Cannes Film Festival, but did not get much attention at first.
-After the September 11 attacks in 2001, however, it was widely shown.
+After the September 11 attacks by Islamists on the United States in 2001, however, it was widely shown.

 Kandahar won Makhmalbaf the Federico Fellini Prize from UNESCO in 2001.
 It won four other awards, and nominations for another six.
 Other awards won included: